 Because it’s a pre-made decision, it removes emotion and makes them less likely to make a bad choice while hungry, sad, or angry.

 Think of it this way: you can still eat unhealthy foods with this strategy because you plan ahead and can eat a healthy meal before and after.
 No harm done!

 7) Look at restaurant menus before going.
-Restaurants give out notoriously large portions of food, often with hundreds of hidden calories.
+Restaurants serve notoriously large portions of food, often with hundreds of hidden calories.

 Give yourself the best chance to succeed by looking up the menu online before going and decide BEFORE you get there.

 Also, consider taking HALF the entree and boxing it up for an additional meal (a tip we mention in our Guide to Portion Control).

 8) Eat the same foods over and over.
 The healthiest, most successful coaching clients we have tend to eat the same handful of meals over and over.

 Once you learn portion sizes and calorie counts of your favorite meals, you’re much more likely to eat within your goals for the day.

 9) Learn to batch cook.
 Read our guide on batch cooking!
 If you can prepare all your healthy meals ONCE at the start of the week, you’ll set yourself up for success.

 Why?
 Because now your default, easiest, laziest option is to simply reheat and eat the food you have at home – much less work than ordering takeout or driving to fast food!
 Win-Win-Win.